DevOpsDSM/presenter-checklist/README.md

 ## Before Presenting
 - [ ] Provide an Organizer: a Title, brief description of talk, and headshot that we can use for any social posts.
+- [ ] Please inform us of any Social Media restrictions that you would like (Example - No photo, No company information, etc)
 - [ ] Email address that will be used for Google Hangout meeting invite.
 - [ ] Ensure your laptop or device is capable of joining a Google Hangout meeting to share your screen (We will provide wifi access)
 - [ ] Invite your friends/colleagues to your talk!